BEIRUT IS REVOLTING, AND SO WE ARE...

 Rules and Regulations:

-1- SHORT FILMS PRODUCED AFTER JANUARY 1, 2019 ARE ELIGIBLE FOR SUBMISSION.
+1- FILMS PRODUCED AFTER JULY 1, 2019 ARE ELIGIBLE FOR SUBMISSION.

 2- LEBANESE PREMIERE IS A MUST – FILMS THAT WERE SCREENED PREVIOUSLY IN LEBANON WON’T BE TAKEN INTO CONSIDERATION.